Mobile/SMS Authentication (with OTP)

 Scroll down to the "Guest Authentication" section.

 - Select the checkbox for Enable Mobile/SMS Authentication.
 This will prompt users to enter their mobile phone number.
 The system will send a one-time password (OTP) via SMS to the user, which they must enter to gain access.
-The mobile number, along with any other collected information, will be stored in the device's database.
+The mobile number, along with any other collected information, may be stored locally on the device, depending on configuration.

 Step 4 - Customize Mobile Login Fields